hallaji/dotfiles/keyboards/README.md

 ## KEYCHRON Q4

-Unplug the keyboard, hold down `ESC`, plug in your keyboard and wait a second before releasing the key.
+Unplug the keyboard, hold down the key located at `[0][0]`, plug in your keyboard and wait a second before releasing the key.

 ```shell
 ❯ flash keychron/q4/q4_ansi_stm32l432 hallaji --build